Zack Addy: Character history

-The character, Addy, grew up in Michigan and is the youngest of three brothers and four sisters.
+Zack Addy grew up in Michigan and is the youngest of three brothers and four sisters.
 He is a child prodigy with an I.Q. level above 163 and an eidetic memory.
 According to his character bio on the DVD for Season 1, Addy graduated from college at the age of 16.
 At the beginning of the show, he has started two doctorates—one in forensic anthropology, the completion of which is shown on-screen in the episode "Judas on a Pole," and the other in applied engineering, the completion of which is referred to in "The Killer in the Concrete".
 His specialty is in the analysis of remains, especially identifying the causes of death and weapons from marks on skeletal remains.
 Usually, it is his task to remove the flesh from the bones, a process known as maceration.
 Addy’s best friend is Jack Hodgins.

 Towards the end of Season 1, Addy decides not to complete his doctorate so that he will remain as Dr. Brennan's assistant.
 His colleagues conspire to make Addy less comfortable to motivate him to complete his studies, thus encouraging him to fulfill his potential as more than just an assistant.
 Addy completes his doctorate and is given a job at the Jeffersonian by the new forensics head, Dr. Camille Saroyan.

 At the end of Season 2, Zack Addy receives a request from the President's office to leave for Iraq.
 It is revealed in Episode 1 of Season 3 that he had just returned from a three-month stint in Iraq, having returned early because he "failed to assimilate."

-In the final episode of Season 3, Addy receives major injuries after an explosion in the lab.
-It is later revealed that he was working as an apprentice to the Gormogon, a cannibalistic serial killer, and the explosion was staged as a distraction.
+In the final episode of Season 3, Addy receives major injuries, such as sustaining severe third degree burns and destruction of cartilage on both of his hands after an explosion in the lab.
+It is later revealed that he was working as an apprentice to the Gormogon, a cannibalistic serial killer, and the explosion was staged by himself as a distraction.
+Since Hodgins was standing too close due to arguing with Zack, it let the thermoplastic reach its boiling point and explode three times more powerful than Zack calculated.
 Addy’s weaker personality was easily manipulated by Gormogon, though he still maintained loyalty to his friends.
 He gives up the location of Gormogon's house after Brennan makes him realize his logic is at fault by pointing out that he was willing to injure himself to keep Hodgins safe.
 At the end of the episode, prosecutor Caroline Julian cuts a deal with Addy.
 He pleads guilty to killing the lobbyist and declares Non compos mentis, which leads him into a mental asylum rather than to prison.